Skip to content ↓

 • Tell stories using the pictures.

-• Recap and apply the phonics we have learnt so far
+• Recap the sounds we have already learnt in Phonics

 Maths